-The training centre in Prague is the foremost teacher training school in the country.
-They offer a number of courses including The Cambridge CELTA and Delta a young learner certificate and one in teaching business English - and our teacher training centre is of the primary locations for teacher training and teacher development in the country.
+The training centre in Prague Four offer a number of courses including The Cambridge CELTA and Delta a young learner certificate and one in teaching business English - and our teacher training centre is of the primary locations for teacher training and teacher development in the country.

 The training centre has recently been completely remodelled and features up to date facilities, complete with classrooms, staff-room, administration and a well-stocked library.
 There is also a café and full service located on site.

 How to get to the training centre in Prague: Take the Metro (red line) to station Budějovická.
 From there, it is a pleasant five minute walk to the school.

 As a StudyCELTA trainee, you will be able to sign up for free to our TEFL jobs website www.teflwork.com.
 TEFLwork is a platform only for qualified English teachers and will allow you to find work both at home and abroad with your newly gained CELTA certificate.